P0rt/P0rt/README.md

 <img src="#" alt="Black and white portrait on a colored background." width="">

-Hi there!
 I'm an engineer with a passion for education and technology.
 I love finding ways to use technology to enhance the learning experience and make a positive impact.
 In my free time, I enjoy spending time with my two dogs and exploring all that Serbia has to offer.

 You can find information about my experience on my personal [page](http://p0rt.github.io/resume/).
 Currently, I work as a product technical manager at Practicum USA, where I help to develop educational technology.